Opus (audio format): Hardware

 Since version 3.13, Rockbox enables Opus playback on supported portable media players, including some products from the iPod series by Apple, devices made by iriver, Archos and Sandisk, and on Android devices using "Rockbox as an Application".
 All recent Grandstream IP phones support Opus audio both for encoding and decoding.
 OBihai OBi1062, OBi1032 and OBi1022 IP phones all support Opus.
 Recent BlueSound wireless speakers support Opus playback.
 Devices running Hiby OS, like the Hiby R3, are capable of decoding Opus files natively.

 Many broadcast IP codecs include Opus such as those manufactured by Comrex, GatesAir and Tieline.

 The Sony PlayStation 5 supports capturing 1080p and 2160p footage using VP9 video and Opus audio in a WebM container.

 Android 13 supports Opus as a bluetooth headphone (A2DP) codec, motivated by its low latency, which is important for head-tracked spatial audio.
 Google's Pixel Buds Pro supports this A2DP codec.

 Patent claims

 As an open standard, the algorithms are openly documented, and a reference implementation (including the source code) is published.
 Broadcom and the Xiph.Org Foundation own software patents on some of the CELT algorithms, and Skype Technologies/Microsoft own some on the SILK algorithms; each offers a royalty-free perpetual license for use with Opus, reserving only the right to make use of their patents to defend against infringement suits of third parties.
 Qualcomm, Huawei, France Telecom, and Ericsson have claimed that their patents may apply, which Xiph's legal counsel denies, and none have pursued any legal action.
 The Opus license automatically and retroactively terminates for any entity that attempts to file a patent suit.

+Vectis sells a package of patents pools which are claimed that apply to Opus codec.
+Opus Patent Pool is managed by Vectis and contains a series of patents owned by Dolby, Fraunhofer and NTT.
+Vectis have engaged in dispute against Epson and ended with an agreement.
+Actual legal dispute from Vectis are against Acer.